bertreb/pimatic-smartmeter-stats/README.md

 Degreedays
 ------------
-Degreeday is a measure for heating and cooling.
-The so called Heating degreedays are typical indicators of household energy consumption for space heating.
+Degreedays is a measure for heating and cooling usage.
+The so called Heating degreedays are typical indicators of household energy consumption for heating.
 This plugin works only for heating degreedays.

 The degreeday calculation used in the plugin is based on:
 - BaseTemprature: is the outdoor reference temperature for degreeday days, the default is 18°C, and can be changed.
 - Temperature: the outdoor and indoor temperature
 - Windspeed: the windspeed in m/s
-- Month of the year (factor depending on month)
+- Month of the year (a factor between 0.8 and 1.1, depending on the month)

-The used formulae for degreedays is:
-     degreedays = month-factor * (BaseTemperature - ( Temperature - 2/3 x windspeed ))

-Only when the result is above 0 the calculated degreeday value is used, otherwise its 0.
-The degreedays are calculated per hour and added up to the daily value.
-So the day value is based on 24 hour values.

-The used formulae for efficiency is:
-    efficiency = energy consumption / degreedays

-Only when the degreedays are above 0 and energy was consumed, a efficiency factor is calculated, otherwise its 0 The efficiency is calculated per hour.
-The daily efficiency is the sum of hour values.

 To use the degreedays device you need to have the following data variables available in Pimatic:
 - Realtime outdoor temperature